WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Bazarr/README.md

 # Bazarr

-A Companion Application To Sonarr And Radarr.
-It Can Manage And Download Subtitles Based On Your Requirements.
-You Define Your Preferences By Tv Show Or Movie And Bazarr Takes Care Of Everything For You.
+A companion application to Sonarr and Radarr.
+It can manage and download subtitles based on your requirements.
+You define your preferences by TV show or movie and Bazarr takes care of everything for you.

 ---